Questfall/docs/authors/author spaces.md

 A user can be the creator of only one author space but can be part of an unlimited amount by invitation.
 Like when a team or company wants to manage its official Questfall author space, many users can have the rights to use it and create quests for it.
 {% endhint %}

+***

+### Roles

-The owner of the author's space can give two types of roles to other users for managing the space:
+The creator of the author's space gets the role of an owner and can give two types of roles to other users for managing the space:

 1. **Owner** – Has full access and rights to the author space.
 2. **Admin** – Has limited access to the author space.
 The owners can modify the rights of admins for example by allowing them only to edit and publish quests they have created.